onedata/onedata-deployments/onezone/examples/batch-mode/README.md

 # Onezone deployment example (wizard)

-This template can be used to set up a Onezone instance using batch mode installation (determined by the `ONEPANEL_BATCH_MODE=false` variable in `docker-compose.yaml`).
-After starting the instance, the Onepanel service will be running in the docker container - you can visit `https://$HOST_IP:9443` and a wizard will walk you through the installation.
+This template can be used to set up a Onezone instance using graphical wizard installation (determined by the `ONEPANEL_BATCH_MODE=true` variable in `docker-compose.yaml`).
+The service will be installed automatically according to the config in BATCH_CONFIG section of `docker-compose.yaml`.

 ## Prerequisites